.NET Regex Reference

 . matches a or 1 or almost anything else

-[abc] A bracket expression (may contain more than one character).
+A character class (may contain more than one character).
 Matches any character that is contained within the brackets, in no particular order.

 [abc] matches a, b, or c